 When & Where?

-Important Dates: Students will submit an abstract the Monday after Thanksgiving to be considered.
+Important Dates: Students must submit an abstract by the Friday of the first week of Spring Semester to be considered.
 Acceptance to the conference will be sent out the following week.

 The BCC Undergraduate Scholars Conference seeks to celebrate student work of exceptional merit.
 The conference will feature student presentations on original scholarly works that go above and beyond classroom assignments.
 Students may choose to present in a traditional slide format (PowerPoint, video slides, etc.) or a poster presentation (trifold poster).